MitchBarnett/SalienCheat/README.md

 1. Join any group you want
 2. Open https://steamcommunity.com/saliengame/gettoken and save it as `token.txt` in same folder as `cheat.php`
-3. Select PHP or Python version of the script, you don't need both

 ## PHP

 📣 [Check this reddit thread for a complete guide and troubleshooting](https://redd.it/8t5w8v)